Therapy Shoppe Review: Best Tools For Counselors

 Item TypeTypical CostEstimated UsesApprox.
 Cost Per UseValue Notes

-Emotion cards$12300+$0.04One of the best low-cost counseling tools available
+Emotion cards$12300+$0.04One of the best low-cost tools for child and school counseling

-Physical miniature set$40200+$0.20Strong long-term value in play therapy practices
+Physical miniature set$40200+$0.20Useful long-term investment for play therapy practices

-How To Integrate Therapy Shoppe Tools Into Counseling Sessions
+How to Integrate Therapy Shoppe Tools Into Counseling Sessions

 • Homework: Assign printable worksheets to support between-session generalization.